CQuinlan1/Proggramming1/README.md

 ## Numpy
 Numpy is a module for Python programming.
-Numpy allows you collect numericaldata and put them in arrays and do manipulations or calculations on this data.
+Numpy allows you collect numerical data and put them in arrays and do manipulations or calculations on this data.
 Under Numpy .random we have 5 branches to generate random values.
 Simple random data, Permutations, Distribution and Random generator.

 #### Simple Random Data
 *Simple Random Data* offers 10 different functions to choose from.
 We are offered a selection of possibilities for creating random values.
 We can set the parameters and include or exclude the highest limit and the data returned can be **integers, bytes or floating values**.
-The returned random integers from low (inclusive) to high (exclusive).There is a  function  to find Random **integers** of type np.int between low and high, inclusive also.
+The returned random integers from low (inclusive) to high (exclusive).There is also  functions  to find Random **integers** of type np.int between low and high, inclusive also.
-Example to put in:

  We also find a range of functions like  Radom Sample, Random, Ranf  and Sample that return random **floats** in a half-open interval [0.0, 1.0).